CenturyLinkCloud/APIDocs/Getting Started/api-v20-authentication-overview.md

   $logonResponse = Invoke-RestMethod -Method Post -Headers $headers -Uri $logonUrl -Body $body -ContentType "application/json" -SessionVariable "theSession"
   ```

 3. Pull the BearerToken out of the response and format it correctly.
+Note that a prefix of "Bearer " is required.

   ```
   $bearer = $logonResponse.bearerToken